dorirabin/til/java/reading-source/how-threadlocal-store-data-to-prevent-memory-leak-when-thread-dies.md

-# How does ThreadLocal store data
+# How does ThreadLocal store data to prevent memory leak when thread dies?

 ThreadLocal is a per-thread storage.
 You may treat that as a Map<Thread, Object>.
 However, if a thread dies, will the entry still stay in memory?